 Whether you are interested in campus athletics, advocacy, volunteer opportunities, student government, academic groups or a whole range of other programs, there is probably a way for you to get involved at UBC.
 And if there’s not, there are all kinds of resources available to students who would like to start their own clubs or associations!
 Below are some of the places you might look to get involved on campus.

 UBC Peer Programs provide exceptional peer-to-peer support to the greater UBC campus community to enhance student life and learning through meaningful opportunities, and for students to engage in experiential learning and connect their experiences within Peer Programs to future academic and career aspirations.
 UBC Peer Programs leverages student leadership to support the greater campus community by supporting the personal, academic and professional growth of all students.

 If you want to learn more about UBC Peer Programs, or to apply, please visit their website.

-There are 370 AMS student clubs for you to choose from at UBC.
-Check them out!
+There are over 350 AMS student clubs for you to choose from at UBC.
+Or start your own!

 UBC Rec offers a huge number of activities, from exercise classes to intramural sports and instruction.
 Why not try something new?

 Updated: November 4, 2022